dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 * There is no way to traverse the heap, because we don't keep track of the allocations.
 * We will eventually run out of memory (OOM - out of memory).

-### Part 2: Adding Free()
+### Part 2: Adding free()

-The main problem with this algorithm is that we don't keep track of what we have allocated in the past, so we are not able to free that memory in the future, when it's no longer used.
+The main problem with the algorithm outlined above is that we don't keep track of what we have allocated in the past, so we are not able to free that memory in the future, when it's no longer used.

 Now we're going to build a new allocator based on the one we just implemented.
 The first thing to do is try to figure out what are the information we need to keep track of from the previous allocations: